 Jim Purdy, Vice President, Transportation/Smart Growth Committee Chair

 Jim led Green Living and Eco-team groups, and is a long-time member and officer of Friends of Hemlock Gorge.
 As a land use planning consultant, Jim works with communities to incorporate sustainability into their comprehensive plans and to support pedestrian and bicycle transportation and open space planning.
-Jim led Green Decade’s effort to help our community save energy and money on street lighting.

 Sharon Cushing taught social studies for 10 years and has worked for 25 years as a financial/retirement advisor.
 She believes it is our responsibility to honor, protect and enjoy our beautiful planet.

 Dan Ruben, Chairman of the Board, Buildings Standards Committee Chair

 Board member since 1996, Dan has coached numerous residents to live greener lifestyles in Household Ecoteams, Low Carbon Diet Teams and Green Lifestyle Teams.
 As a professional, Dan directs How to Green Your Hotel, and teaches Sustainable Hospitality to college students and hospitality professionals.
 He led an organization that brought environmental best practices to the 2004 Democratic National Convention.